0xSarkar/fullstack-starter/README.md

 - **Migrations**: Database migrations with dbmate and Kysely codegen for DB types
 - **Monorepo**: All of this packed in a batteries-included monorepo with pnpm workspaces

 Build, iterate, and ship SaaS apps faster.
-Develop with confidence, avoid boilerplate, and scale features without reinventing the basics.
+Develop with confidence and avoid boilerplate.

 ## Tech stack